EmberMN/ember-cli-bootswatch/README.md

 installing this addon, you will need to add the import statement to your `app.scss` file manually.

-If you plan on using the `default` Bootstrap theme, replace the import statement from `@import "ember-cli-bootswatch/bootswatch";` to `@import "ember-cli-bootswatch/bootstrap";`.
+If you plan on using the 'default' Bootstrap theme, replace the import statement from `@import "ember-cli-bootswatch/bootswatch";` to `@import "ember-cli-bootswatch/bootstrap";`.
 When using the Bootstrap theme, the nested imported files are different.